-As of March 31, 2010, the Corporation was exposed to credit risk equal to the fair value of the swap because the swaps had a positive fair value.
-Since October 13, 2008, of the five counterparties that the Corporation has entered into interest rate swap agreements with, one, Morgan Stanley, has ratings, A2/A/A at March 31, 2010, that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
-Therefore, if the swap valuation was such that a termination payment was due the Corporation, Morgan Stanley would have to post collateral.
+At March 31, 2014, three of the five counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008), Societe Generale (since December 9, 2011) and UBS AG (since June 21, 2012), had ratings (shown in preceding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
+Furthermore, Morgan Stanley (since June 21, 2012) had a rating that is not in one of the three highest investment grade categories.
+Therefore, if the swap valuation was such that a termination payment was due to the Corporation from Morgan Stanley, Societe Generale or UBS AG, the relevant counterparty would have to post collateral.
 The Corporation monitors the credit position of its counterparties daily in order to be prepared to take appropriate action.
-The Corporation's exposure to counterparty Morgan Stanley was reduced by 48.2 percent as a result of the termination of \$296.9 million in notional amount of swaps that occurred in the June 2009 transaction.